swaleson/SyntheticABLInflow/02_PRFG3/README.md

 4.	decomposePar
 5.	mpirun -np 8 pimpleFoam -parallel

-The open, suburban, and urban case can be implemented by adjusting the inflowGeneration.py and profileLib.py files in the inflowGeneration directory.
+The open, suburban, and urban case can be implemented by adjusting the inflowGeneration.py and profileLib.py files in the inflowGeneration directory as provided in the text files.